cybersemics/em/README.md

 ## Component Hierarchy

-Root containers:

-Each thought consists of many layers of components that provide various functionalities.
-This is necessary from a performance perspective to avoid re-rendering all thought components when a small slice changes, when a thought falls outside the viewport and can be virtualized.
+To the user, a thought just consists of a bullet, text, and superscript indicating the number of contexts the thought appears in.
+The component hierarchy, however, consists of several components that control positioning (LayoutTree), window virtualization (VirtualThought), and superscript positioning (ThoughtAnnotation).
+The deep hierarchy ensures that if a thought is hidden, complex selectors and other computations are short-circuited.

 ```
 └─Content
   └─LayoutTree
-    └─LayoutShim
     └─VirtualThought
-        └─ThoughtContainer
+      └─Subthought
+        └─Thought
           ├─Bullet
           └─StaticThought
-            ├─ThoughtAnnotation
+            ├─ThoughtAnnotationContainer
+            │ └─ThoughtAnnotation
             │   └─StaticSuperscript
-            └─Editable
+            ├─Editable
-            │ └─Superscript
+            └─Superscript
 ```

 - `<Content>` - Root container that defines the margins of the thoughtspace and handles clicking on empty space.
-- `<LayoutTree>` - Renders all visible thoughts as absolutely positioned siblings to allow for conditional rendering of ancestors, list virtualization, and cross-hierarchy animation.
+- `<LayoutTree>` - Renders all visible thoughts as absolutely positioned siblings to allow for conditional rendering of ancestors, list virtualization, and animation across levels.
 - `<VirtualThought>` - Conditionally renders a shim when the thought is hidden by autofocus.
 The shim is a simple div with a height attribute matching the thought's height.
+- `<Subthought>`
-- `<ThoughtContainer>` - Contains the Bullet, ThoughtAnnotation, and StaticThought for a single thought.
+- `<Thought>` - Renders the Bullet and the Thought.
 - `<Bullet>` - This is, unsurprisingly, the bullet of the thought.
 - `<StaticThought>` - Contains the Editable and ThoughtAnnotation.
+- `<ThoughtAnnotationContainer>` - Conditionally renders the ThoughtAnnotation only when needed.
-- `<ThoughtAnnotation>` - A non-interactive, hidden clone of the Thought that is used to position the Superscript.
+- `<ThoughtAnnotation>` - A non-interactive, hidden clone of the Thought that is used to position the Superscript at the end of the Thought.
+This is needed because the Thought has an extended click area, while the Superscript needs to be rendered flush to the right edge of the text.
 - `<Editable>` - Renders the thought text as a content-editable and handles live editing, throttled updates, selection, pasting, and all other editing capacities.
+- `<Superscript>`